jakobmattsson/bucketful/README.md

 ### Prio

-* Files that doesn't exist but are passed into configs should maybe be taken care of in some way? or is it ok? write test!
 * If the bucket is created in one region, but then bucketful is executed with an another region argument, what should happen? warning? error? print the right thing!

 ### Maybe